openqasm/openqasm/source/language/directives.rst

 text after ``pragma`` is a single string, and parsing is left to the specific implementation.
 Implementations may optionally choose to support the older ``#pragma`` keyword as a custom extension.

+Pragmas may appear anywhere in the program.
 Pragmas should be processed as soon as they are encountered; if a pragma is not supported by a compiler pass it should be ignored and preserved intact for future passes.
 Pragmas should avoid stateful or positional interactions to avoid unexpected behaviors between included source files.
 If the position is relevant to a pragma, an annotation should be used instead.